DavidVujic/my-emacs-config/README.md

 ### flycheck-clj-kondo
 This package integrates clj-kondo with Emacs via flycheck.
 Make sure you also have clj-kondo installed on your machine (`npm install -g clj-kondo`).

+### graphql-mode
+graphql-mode is an emacs mode to edit GraphQL schema and queries.

 ### ido-completing-read+
 If you use the excellent `ido-mode' for efficient completion of file names and buffers, you might wonder if you can get ido-style completion everywhere else too.